 Hoods back then were not aesthetically pleasing (to be kind).
 A downdraft also allows you to place a range anywhere a vent is not possible.
-See this Jenn-Air downdraft in action in a tight application.

 Today, Jenn-Air is the only company actively promoting a downdraft range (although it will also be marketed under the KitchenAid label).

 Is this range worth buying?
 That all depends on whether you are replacing an existing downdraft or buying for new construction, because the answer is different.

 We will review Jenn-Air, the new range and then answer whether it should be considered in your new home.

 Jenn-Air started as a company specializing in cooking based out of Indianapolis.
 They manufactured the original downdraft range and cooktops as well as being the first American company to produce convection.